mknet/slides_cross_platform_rust/slides.md

 clipPath: inset(0 0 0 0 round 0 100% 100% 0)
 ---

-## Gut für schnelle Ergebnisse
+## Good for quick results

-- Schnelle Ergebnisse durch (oft dynamische) Sprachen
+- Fast results thanks to (often dynamic) languages
-- Gut für kurzlebige Apps (1–2 Jahre)
+- Good for short-lived apps (1–2 years)
-- Für langlebige Projekte (10+ Jahre) kritischer zu betrachten:
+- For long-lived projects (10+ years) more critical:
-  - Wird das Framework langfristig gepflegt?
+  - Will the framework be maintained long-term?
-  - Reicht Support für Android/iOS/Web?
+  - Is support for Android/iOS/Web sufficient?
-  - Genügt Performance einer WebView?
+  - Is the performance of a WebView enough?
-  - Wie gut ist die Testbarkeit?
+  - How good is the testability?
-  - Finde ich langfristig Entwickler?
+  - Will I find developers in the long run?

 ---
 layout: image-right
 image: ./images/rust-core-2.png
 ---

-## Langlebigkeit durch separaten Core
+## Longevity through a separate core

-- UI-Technologie wandelt sich schnell
+- UI technology changes quickly
-- Idee: Trennung von Core & UI (z.
-B. hexagonale Architektur)
+- Idea: separation of core & UI (e.g., hexagonal architecture)
-- Core enthält Geschäftslogik und stabile Bestandteile
+- Core contains business logic and stable components
-- UI und Plattform-APIs als externe Ports
+- UI and platform APIs as external ports
-- Beispiele für Ports: Kamera, Dateisystem, UI
+- Examples of ports: camera, file system, UI

 ---
 layout: image-left